Issue #9 - If You Have Experience With Technologies Like AGI, You Are Encouraged To Apply

 It describes why I think AI is making a difference and why these tools are better than their (listed) alternatives.

-Look, it's awkward to say it, but you need a paid membership to read this.
+You need a paid membership to read this content.